-However, there are many breeds of “lying,” some of which turn out to be harmless, like the famous “white lie.”
-Another sort of lying with potentially positive associations could be called “secrecy.”
+However, there are many breeds of lying, some of which usually turn out to be harmless, like the famous white lie.
+Another sort of lying with potentially positive associations is the concept of secrecy.
 Secrets (if they belong to you) are almost always fun and not necessarily damaging.

 How does this relate to friends with benefits?
 Well, you and your best friend could be sleeping together and not acknowledging it (to each other, or to your other friends) without lying about it because it’s your personal secret, one that makes the whole affair significantly more exciting than any widely known romance or fuck buddy.
 If you decide to try something along these lines, I’d recommend initiating it while drunk and going to get bagels the next morning as if nothing had ever happened.
 Then wait about a month and go for it again.

 Also, make sure that no third party walks in during the middle of the act.
 She will be able to blackmail you for as long as you keep the whole thing a secret, and no one likes to be blackmailed.